calebnance/expo-netflix/README.md

   - start of stack navigation in nav bar
   - TV Shows, Movies and My List screens
 - ScrollView no longer "[bounces](https://facebook.github.io/react-native/docs/scrollview#bounces)" at start and end of scrollable content
+- More screen
+  - Menu list (scrollable) created, with current version on screen
+  -
 ---

 **version 0.0.1**